partridge-tech/chris-blog/about.md

 I try to be a jack-of-all-trades in my work to develop a more holistic view of the cybersecurity landscape.
 This has meant hopping between a number of roles before, during, and after my college career ([RIT CSEC](https://www.rit.edu/computing/department-computing-security) BS '18, with a minor in Psychology).
 Thus far I've done everything from frontline IT, to information security strategy, to penetration testing, to software engineering in a high velocity & full-stack environment.

 Ultimately, I'd like to make it easier for technical and nontechnical people to be safe on the internet.
 Despite the [InfoSec Bingo](https://github.com/swagitda/infosec-buzzword-bingo)-ness, much of the work I do revolves around security visibility and accessibility, which I stand by as core tenets of effective software security.

-In pursuit of that, I maintain a product security resource/articles/thing called [SecurityGolf](https://security.golf) where contributors and I publish neat content about product security strategy, governance, application, and more.
 You can find some examples of my personal technical research [here](http://localhost:4000/research/), and some other work that I'm doing with some friends under a cybersecurity research entity, [Machines Never Sleep, LLC](https://mns.llc).

 I also play a smidge of D&D and love cooking for myself & others.
 Maybe I'll start a food blog too.
 Anything is possible!